gokayfem/ComfyUI_VLM_nodes/README.md

 The dependency-free text-toolkit example is [`examples/text_toolkit_api.json`](examples/text_toolkit_api.json).
+Robotics policy, safety, and sidecar examples are in [`examples/robotics`](examples/robotics), including a complete universal HTTP policy graph.

 Upload the named media to ComfyUI's input directory, adjust the filenames and labels, then submit the JSON object as the `prompt` value to `/prompt`.
 These